sordina/sordina.github.io/_posts/2016-03-13-1457864203-weaponizing-haskell-prod-deploy.markdown

 which left us on a stable footing with regards to Continuous Integration, but mired in the marshes of Elastic Beanstalk deployment woes...
 We now have a running EB deployment!

-This post will detail what this looks like, and what was involved in getting here.
+This post will detail what it looks like and what was involved in getting here.

 <!--more-->